Procambarus: Biogeography

 The majority of the diversity is found in the southeastern United States, but the genus extends as far south as Guatemala and Honduras, and on the Caribbean island of Cuba.
 After United States, the highest diversity is in Mexico with about 45 species.
 Only two are native to Guatemala (P. pilosimanus and P. williamsoni), one to Belize (P. pilosimanus), one to Honduras (P. williamsoni) and three to Cuba (P. atkinsoni, P. cubensis and P. niveus).

 Subgenus Ortmannicus was the most widespread, with the range of Procambarus acutus extending as far north as the Great Lakes and New England, as well as south into northeastern Mexico; the subgenus Girardella also extended from the Great Lakes to Mexico, but was distributed further west than Ortmannicus.
 Scapulicambarus and Pennides were widespread in the southeastern United States, further west (Texas and Louisiana) than Leconticambarus which was centered on Florida and neighbouring states.
 The subgenus Austrocambarus had the most southerly distribution, being found in Cuba and parts of Central America from Mexico to Belize, Guatemala and Honduras.
 The other subgenera are more restricted in their distributions, including three endemic to central Mexico, and six endemic to small areas in the United States.

 A few species of Procambarus have been introduced to regions outside their native range, both in North America and other continents.
 They are frequently categorized as invasive species, representing a threat to natives, including rarer crayfish species.

+The earliest known fossil member of the genus is Procambarus primaevus, known from the Early Eocene-aged deposits of Fossil Butte in the Green River Formation in Wyoming, USA.
+This suggests that during the Eocene, Procambarus was found as far west as the Intermountain West of the United States, where it is no longer present today.